 The largest group by far is Red seaweed, with about 6,500 species.
 It includes medicinal species such as Dulse and Irish Moss.

-Green seaweeds can grow in both salt and fresh water and include edible seaweeds such as nori and wakame.
+Green seaweeds can grow in both salt and fresh water and include edible seaweeds such as nori seaweed and wakame, which are traditionally seaweed in sushi.
 They are believed to be the ancient ancestors of land plants.

 The Brown seaweeds include around 1,800 species - Ascophyllum nodosum and kelp are different species that both belong to this group.

 But this is where the similarities between Ascophyllum nodosum and Kelp come to an end.

 So is kelp seaweed?
 Yes, it is.
 Sea kelp is huge seaweed that grows in deep water.
 In Tasmania there are “forests” of Bull Kelp, Durvillea potatorum, that are eco-systems in their own right, providing food and shelter for other marine life.
 These giant kelp forests are protected and cannot be harvested, so the Tasmanian seaweed industry relies on storms to break the kelp off and wash it up onto beaches where it is collected.
 Tasmanian seaweed collectors need to be quick to harvest the kelp from the beach before it begins to decompose.

 And is Ascophyllum nodosum seaweed?
 Most definitely!
 Ascophyllum is a completely different seaweed to kelp though – it is a smaller, soft fresh seaweed that grows on rocks in coastal zones between high and low tide.
 It loves the freezing waters of the Atlantic Ocean just below the Arctic Circle and it is harvested in Norway, Scotland, Iceland and Canada.